Sandra Susanibar-Adaniya, MD, MS

 Alexey Danilov, MD

-Marianne and Gerhard Pinkus, Professor, Early Clinical Therapeutics, Medical Director, Early Phase Therapeutics Program for the Systems Clinical Trials Office, Co-Director, Toni Stephenson Lymphoma Center, Professor, Division of Lymphoma Department of Hematology & Hematopoietic Cell Transplantation, City of Hope
+Marianne and Gerhard Pinkus, Professor, Early Clinical Therapeutics, Medical Director, Early Phase Therapeutics Program for the Systems Clinical Trials Office, Co-Director, Toni Stephenson Lymphoma Center, Professor, Division of Lymphoma Department of Hematology & Hematopoietic Cell Transplantation, City of Hope, Duarte, CA

 Dr. Alexey Danilov, MD is a board-certified clinician and talented researcher, internationally recognized as a leading physician, clinical trialist, and translational investigator.
 He specializes in chronic lymphocytic leukemia, mantle cell lymphoma, and non-Hodgkin lymphoma.
 A native of Russia, Dr. Danilov earned his medical degree and Ph.D. at Yaroslavl State Medical Academy.
 He continued his training with a residency at Brown University in Providence, Rhode Island, and a fellowship at Tufts Medical Center in Boston.
 He is a Leukemia & Lymphoma Society Scholar and a Principal Investigator on multiple grants from the National Cancer Institute, Leukemia and Lymphoma Society, American Society of Hematology, and Lymphoma Research Foundation.
 He has initiated and led several dozen clinical trial protocols using novel targeted therapies and immunotherapies.
 Through partnerships with the National Cancer Institute and pharmaceutical industry and his leadership in the Lymphoma Committee at Southwest Oncology Group, Dr. Danilov participates in drug discovery on a global scale.
 Dr. Danilov directs the City of Hope effort in early phase clinical investigations through the National Cancer Institute Experimental Therapeutics Clinical Trials Network.
 As a Co-Director of the Toni Stephenson Lymphoma Center, Dr. Danilov leads clinical and translational efforts in lymphoma/leukemia at City of Hope.
 Dr. Danilov's lab concentrates on "bench to bedside" medicine, where preclinical findings lead to early phase clinical trials, ultimately translating into real treatments for real patients.